How to Choose a Cremation Provider: Key Questions, Red Flags & Your Rights

 Your instincts are a valid data point.

-The FTC Funeral Rule is a federal regulation that protects people buying funeral and cremation services.
+The FTC Funeral Rule is a federal regulation, codified at 16 CFR Part 453, that protects people buying funeral and cremation services.
+It applies to all funeral providers in the United States.

 Here are key rights in plain English: